-Investing Options & Strategy
+Investing Options and Strategies

 You can choose where to invest the assets as an employer, keeping the typical interest rate credit in mind.
 Most defined benefit plans pay an interest rate credit of 4% – 6%.
 This means your returns must equal at least that much.
 If they don’t, you must make a difference with your contributions.

 It’s important to understand that employees must have individual investment accounts with a say in where the assets get invested.
 All funds are in a ‘pooled’ account in the name of the defined benefit plan.